hemanth-sunkireddy/ISS_Hackhaton/README.md

 # theRetrieval_Zone@iiit

-NOTE: This website must be run on the terminal using the command "python3 app.py".
+NOTE: The application is submitted in the form of a zip file.
+The user must extract the files and then run it on the terminal using the command
+"python3 app.py".
 This starts the flask application.
 The link thus generated directs to the sign-in page from which the user can access all the functionalities of the website.